molikkidd/molikkidd.github.io/index.md

 9. `echo "adding more information about the drivers salaries later" > costcap.txt`
     - write this phrase and add it in the file called costcap, budget cost for the season.
+    - If the file doesn't exist then it will be created.

 10. `cat drivers.txt | sort > sorted_drivers.txt`
     - open the file add a pipe so that you can choose which filter use. the sorted filter sorts the contents in alphabetically order.